dumpacson/Solidity-Voting-dApp/README.md

 Make sure your browser is connected to a Metamask wallet.

-Connect Metamask to the Volta Testnet RPC
+And connect your metamask to the Volta Testnet RPC

 [Energy Web: How to connect Metamask to the Volta Testnet RPC](https://youtu.be/ThKW18ZZalg?si=hWgnxn--OvMPN1HH)

 After cloning the repository, you first need to compile the contract and upload it to the blockchain network.
 Run the following commands to compile and upload the contract.